 Improving your rental property can improve your bottom line, but at what cost?
 Landlords can spend thousands of dollars improving their property, without being able to charge any more in rent each month.
-If you want to improve your Upstate rental, you’ll want to see some significant returns for your efforts.
+If you want to improve your South Carolina rental, you’ll want to see some significant returns for your efforts.
 Below are 6 home improvements that add value, without breaking the bank.

 There is nothing like a fresh coat of paint in an old and dreary room.
 Painting the walls can change the entire appearance of a room.
 It can go from dull and dreary to bright and inviting.
 Even if you are painting with a similar color to what was there, freshening it up, covering all the dings, and repairing old holes will make the room look a million times better.
 Painting can be done relatively quickly and inexpensively, especially when you choose to handle the labor part of it yourself.